manumaticx/NavigationDrawer-Demo/README.md

 It shows how to use the drawer for navigation.
 The left view of the drawer layout works as a menu that lets you switch between top-level views.
 Each content view is represented as an element in the menu.

-Every content view is a separate controller which can have its own ActionBar setup and optionsMenu.
-We also want to achieve to add a consistent Overflow menu with standard action items like Help and Settings, according to the [Android Design Guidelines](http://developer.android.com/design/patterns/navigation-drawer.html) (Notice how the overflow menu stays visible as the Drawer layout expands while the contextual action items gets removed from the action bar).
+~~Every content view is a separate controller which can have its own ActionBar setup and optionsMenu.
+We also want to achieve to add a consistent Overflow menu with standard action items like Help and Settings, according to the [Android Design Guidelines](http://developer.android.com/design/patterns/navigation-drawer.html) (Notice how the overflow menu stays visible as the Drawer layout expands while the contextual action items gets removed from the action bar).~~
+*EDIT: Since the NavigationDrawer overlaps the Toolbar according to the new Material Deisgn Guide the options menu is not accessible anymore when the Drawer is open.*

 Opening and closing the controllers for the content view is done by a global open method in `alloy.js`.
 It expects each controller to have an public `init` and `cleanup` method.
 That way we can keep it clean and responsive.